jobsdoor/pelias-docker/projects/europe/README.md

-# Portland Metro Area
+# Europe area

-This project is configured to download/prepare/build a complete Pelias installation for Portland, Oregon.
+This project is configured to download/prepare/build a complete Pelias installation for Europe.

-It is intended as an example for other projects, feel free to copy->paste these files to a new project directory to kick-start your own project.

 # Setup

-Please refer to the instructions at https://github.com/pelias/docker in order to install and configure your docker environment.
+Please refer to the instructions at <https://github.com/pelias/docker> in order to install and configure your docker environment.

 The minimum configuration required in order to run this project are [installing prerequisites](https://github.com/pelias/docker#prerequisites), [install the pelias command](https://github.com/pelias/docker#installing-the-pelias-command) and [configure the environment](https://github.com/pelias/docker#configure-environment).